ClickHouse/ClickHouse/docs/en/operations/settings/index.md

 ## Working with Settings

-The following pages cover various aspect of working with settings in ClickHouse:
+The following pages cover various aspects of working with settings in ClickHouse:

 | Topic                                                                               | Description                                                                                                                                                                 |
 |-------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|